-Risks in GCS projects are managed through two approaches.
-Regulatory approaches include setting minimum criteria for project and proponent eligibility and setting project operational and closure requirements.
-These requirements are provided in the VCS Standard and in the GCS Requirements.
-In the Geologic Carbon Storage Non-Permanence Risk Tool, risk mitigation is accomplished by assessing the risk of an eligible project and contributing proportionally to the GCS pooled buffer account to ensure that all issued Verified Carbon Units (VCUs) remain valid despite the potential for reversals.
-Risk ratings are based on an assessment of individual risk factors for each project, which is summed to determine the total risk rating, as set out in Section 2.
+Risks in GCS projects are managed through multiple approaches.
+Preventative approaches include setting minimum criteria for project and proponent eligibility, and mitigative approaches set project operational and closure requirements.
+These are provided in the VCS Standard and in the GCS Requirements.
+The approach for non-permanence risk of carbon known or believed to be lost due to reversal is to transfer a level of risk to the proponent through the use of a project risk analysis using the Geologic Carbon Storage Non-Permanence Risk Tool.
+This is accomplished by assessing the risk of an eligible project and that project contributing proportionally to the GCS pooled buffer account to ensure that all issued Verified Carbon Units (VCUs) remain valid despite the potential for reversals.
+Risk ratings are based on an assessment of individual risk factors for each project, which are summed to determine the total risk rating, as set out in Section 2 for CCS projects.